-- b.
-SF-270, Request for Advance or Reimbursement Not Applicable - c.
-SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - d.
-SF-272, Federal Cash Transactions Report Not Applicable - e.
-SF-425, Federal Financial Report Not Applicable - f.
-RD 442-2, Statement of Budget, Income, and Equity (OMB No. 0575-0015) This report covers financial operations relating to the borrower's CF project. - g.
+- a.
+SF-270, Request for Advance or Reimbursement Not Applicable - b.
+SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
+SF-425, Federal Financial Report Not Applicable - d.
+RD 442-2, Statement of Budget, Income, and Equity (OMB No. 0575-0015) This report covers financial operations relating to the borrower's CF project. - e.
 RD 442-3, Balance Sheet (OMB No. 0575-0015) This report presents the financial status of the borrower's CF project. - 2.
-Performance Reporting - Not Applicable - 3.
-Special Reporting - Not Applicable - 4.
-Section 1512 ARRA Reporting Applicable
+Performance Reporting Not Applicable - 3.
+Special Reporting Not Applicable - 4.
+Subaward Reporting under the Transparency Act Not Applicable